Domo (NASDAQ:DOMO) Releases FY 2022 Earnings Guidance

+Domo (NASDAQ:DOMO) last posted its quarterly earnings data on Thursday, December 2nd.
+The company reported ($0.32) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.34) by $0.02.
+The company had revenue of $65.10 million for the quarter, compared to the consensus estimate of $64.31 million.
+During the same quarter last year, the company earned ($0.75) earnings per share.
+The company’s revenue was up 21.5% compared to the same quarter last year.
+Analysts forecast that Domo will post -2.69 EPS for the current year.

-In other news, EVP Catherine Wong sold 4,550 shares of the stock in a transaction on Tuesday, September 21st.
-The stock was sold at an average price of $78.57, for a total value of $357,493.50.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CFO Bruce C. Jr. Felt sold 7,450 shares of the stock in a transaction dated Tuesday, September 21st.
-The shares were sold at an average price of $78.36, for a total value of $583,782.00.
+In other Domo news, CFO Bruce C. Jr. Felt sold 7,450 shares of the firm’s stock in a transaction dated Tuesday, September 21st.
+The shares were sold at an average price of $78.36, for a total transaction of $583,782.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, EVP Catherine Wong sold 11,324 shares of Domo stock in a transaction that occurred on Friday, October 8th.
+The stock was sold at an average price of $81.17, for a total transaction of $919,169.08.
 The disclosure for this sale can be found here.
-Insiders sold a total of 23,324 shares of company stock valued at $1,860,445 over the last 90 days.
+In the last ninety days, insiders sold 23,324 shares of company stock worth $1,860,445.
 Corporate insiders own 14.35% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Royal Bank of Canada raised its stake in shares of Domo by 38.4% during the third quarter.
-Royal Bank of Canada now owns 4,414 shares of the company’s stock valued at $372,000 after acquiring an additional 1,224 shares during the last quarter.
-Invesco Ltd. raised its position in Domo by 23.9% during the 3rd quarter.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+LPL Financial LLC acquired a new position in shares of Domo in the 3rd quarter worth approximately $338,000.
+Royal Bank of Canada grew its stake in shares of Domo by 38.4% in the 3rd quarter.
+Royal Bank of Canada now owns 4,414 shares of the company’s stock worth $372,000 after purchasing an additional 1,224 shares during the last quarter.
+Invesco Ltd. grew its stake in shares of Domo by 23.9% in the 3rd quarter.
 Invesco Ltd. now owns 13,372 shares of the company’s stock worth $1,130,000 after purchasing an additional 2,581 shares during the last quarter.
-LPL Financial LLC bought a new position in Domo during the 3rd quarter worth $338,000.
-Finally, Morgan Stanley lifted its holdings in Domo by 21.7% during the 2nd quarter.
-Morgan Stanley now owns 842,151 shares of the company’s stock worth $68,071,000 after buying an additional 149,976 shares during the period.
-Hedge funds and other institutional investors own 66.14% of the company’s stock.
+Finally, Morgan Stanley grew its stake in shares of Domo by 21.7% in the 2nd quarter.
+Morgan Stanley now owns 842,151 shares of the company’s stock worth $68,071,000 after purchasing an additional 149,976 shares during the last quarter.
+66.14% of the stock is currently owned by institutional investors.

 Domo, Inc designs, develops, and markets executive management software solutions.
 It offers customized software tools for business operations, customer relationship management, human resources, and financial reporting.
 The company was founded by Joshua G. James in September 2010 and is headquartered in American Fork, UT.